runrunrun1994/ncnn-android-deeplabv3plus/README.md

-# ncnn-android-yolov5
+# ncnn-android-deeplabv3plus

+The CODE fork form [https://github.com/nihui/ncnn-android-yolov5](https://github.com/nihui/ncnn-android-yolov5)

-The YOLOv5 object detection
+The Deeplabv3+ object Person Segmentation

 this is a sample ncnn android project, it depends on ncnn library only